bhim-shrestha/resocha/SECURITY.md

 ---

-**Remember: Safety first!
-If you're unsure about anything, ask for help.**
+**Remember: Safety first.
+If you are unsure about anything, ask for help.**